Turbine map: Description

 A turbine map shows lines of percent corrected speed (based on a reference value) plotted against the x-axis which is pressure ratio, but deltaH/T (roughly proportional to temperature drop across the unit/component entry temperature) is also often used.
 The y-axis is some measure of flow, usually non-dimensional flow or corrected flow, but not actual flow.
-Sometimes the axes of a turbine map are transposed, to be consistent with those of a compressor map.
+Sometimes, the axes of a turbine map are transposed, to be consistent with those of a compressor map.
 As in this case, a companion plot, showing the variation of isentropic (i.e. adiabatic) or polytropic efficiency, is often also included.

 The turbine may be a transonic unit, where the throat Mach number reaches sonic conditions and the turbine becomes truly choked.
 Consequently, there is virtually no variation in flow between the corrected speed lines at high pressure ratios.

 Most turbines however, are subsonic devices, the highest Mach number at the NGV throat being about 0.85.
 Under these conditions, there is a slight scatter in flow between the percent corrected speed lines in the 'choked' region of the map, where the flow for a given speed reaches a plateau.

-Unlike a compressor (or fan), surge (or stall) does not occur in a turbine.
-This is because the gas flows through the unit in its natural direction, from high to low pressure.
-Consequently there is no surge line marked on a turbine map.
+Unlike a compressor or fan, surge or stall does not occur in a turbine.
+This is because the gas flows through the turbine in its natural direction, from high to low pressure.
+As a result, there is no surge line marked on a turbine map.

 Working lines are difficult to see on a conventional turbine map because the speed lines bunch up.
 The map may be replotted, with the y-axis being the multiple of flow and corrected speed.
 This separates the speed lines, enabling working lines (and efficiency contours) to be cross-plotted and clearly seen.